 Comet 323P/SOHO is one of the most observed sungrazing comets.
-It has the positional observations in 6 appearances, and in the last one (in 2021) it was observed from the Earth (see 1).
-Ground-based observations allowed to improve the initial orbital elements.
-Note that it was possible to obtain ground-based observations thanks to a predetermined orbit using SOHO observations.
+It has positional observations in 6 appearances, and in last one (in 2021) it was observed from the Earth (see 1).
+Ground-based observations allowed to improve the initial orbital elements, however, it became possible thanks to a predetermined orbit utilizing SOHO observations.

-Thus we got the opportunity to compare the accuracy of observations made by SOHO and ground-based positional observations.
-We fitted the orbits using observations from a couple of nearby appearances and compared resulting root mean square residuals, RMS.
+Thus we got the opportunity to compare the accuracy of observations made by SOHO in respect to ground-based positional observations.
+We fitted orbits using observations from a couple of nearby appearances and compared resulting root mean square residuals, RMS.
 Since SOHO observations from middle appearances were presented in two pairs, we used the arithmetic mean over the two results to represent the RMS for these observations.
-The orbit in last appearance was fitted separately with ground-based observations.
-The obtained values of RMS in angular seconds are presented in the Table 1.
+Orbit in last appearance was fitted separately with ground-based observations.
+Obtained values of RMS in angular seconds are presented in the Table 1.
 As one can see, the ground-based positional observations are almost 400 times more accurate than SOHO ones.